-Panagia including a silver and gold plated icon of Christ and the Virgin Mary said to have been painted by Apostle Agia Moni is said to have been built by St. Eftychios and St. Nicolas in the 4th century AD on the ruins of the temple of Hera Luke the Evangelist.
+Agia Moni is said to have been built by St. Eftychios and St. Nicolas in the 4th century AD on the ruins of the temple of Hera including a silver and gold plated icon of Christ and the Virgin Mary said to have been painted by Apostle Route 6 Luke the Evangelist.
 The monastery comes with its own winery and produces fine wine from its own vineyards.
 Dedicated to the Virgin Mary Panagia tou Sinti dates back to the first half of the 16th century has been awarded the Europa Nostra award for its restoration.
 Continue on to find the beautiful and picturesque village of Panagia at an altitude of 900m, birthplace of Archbishop Makarios III.
 The village was named after the Virgin Mary, a tribute to the surrounding churches and monasteries dedicated to her.
 Here you'll find small traditional coffee houses and places to sit down for a bite.
 The nearby 10km nature trail of Vouni Panagias, which requires 3.5 - 4 hours of hiking, is a promising option for nature enthusiasts.
 To get back on route follow the same way back and take a left to go through the village of Pentalia via a winding dirt road, to one of the most important structures built during the Venetian period, the monastery of Panagia tou Sinti which lies on the west bank of Xeros river.
-Dedicated to the Virgin Mary this
+Dedicated to the Virgin Mary this remarkable monument which dates back to the first half of the 16th century has been awarded the Europa Nostra award for its restoration.
+The movie-like setting and remote location of the monastery, at the base of the valley enveloped by the surrounding hills, which turns gold during the summer months and a luscious green during spring, with its rocky and shrubby terrain grazed by flocks of Panagia tou Sinti Pentalia goats make for a truly authentic Cypriot landscape which takes you back in time.

-Panagia tou Sinti Pentalia remarkable monument which dates back to the first half of the 16th century has been awarded the Europa Nostra award for its restoration.
-The movie-like setting and remote location of the monastery, at the base of the valley enveloped by the surrounding hills, which turns gold during the summer months and a luscious green during spring, with its rocky and shrubby terrain grazed by flocks of goats make for a truly authentic Cypriot landscape which takes you back in time.
 To make your way on to Agia Marina you can double back and ascend to Pentalia to reach the main road.
 Alternatively, those with a 4WD can opt to follow the road past the church, over the rocky terrain of the river through the fruit tree orchards of the valley and up the slope to Agia Marina.
 A beautiful sight is the almond orchards that line either side of the road.
 Take a left to go through Nata, crossing Xeros river to Choletria, Stavrokonnou, Kelokedara and all the way up to

-Salamiou.
+Route 6 Salamiou.

-If you have time to spare take a few minutes off your route and follow the sians for Agios Ioannis an abandoned village up on the hill, at a deadend. which offers amazing views of the beautiful natural landscape.
+If you have time to spare take a few minutes off your route and follow the signs for Agios Ioannis an abandoned village up on the hill, at a deadend, which offers amazing views of the beautiful natural landscape.
 There are only a handful of people residing in the village so feel free to roam the streets for a few nice clicks with your camera.